 Current liabilities.
-Current portion of long-term debt, accounts payable, accrued liabilities and derivative liabilities included in current liabilities as of March 31, 2023 and December 31, 2022 totaled approximately \$561.4 million and \$266.1 million, respectively, including current portion of long-term debt, trade accounts payable, accrued capital expenditures, revenues and royalties payable, derivative liabilities and accruals for operating and general and administrative expenses, interest expense, operating leases, inventory, dividends and dividend equivalents and other miscellaneous items.
+Current portion of long-term debt, accounts payable, accrued liabilities and derivative liabilities included in current liabilities as of June 30, 2023 and December 31, 2022 totaled approximately \$1.1 billion and \$266.1 million, respectively, including current portion of long-term debt, trade accounts payable, accrued capital expenditures, revenues and royalties payable, derivative liabilities and accruals for operating and general and administrative expenses, interest expense, operating leases, dividends and dividend equivalents and other miscellaneous items.

 Debt issuance costs and original issue discount.
-The Company paid a total of \$20.2 million in debt issuance costs, \$544,000 of which was incurred during the three months ended March 31, 2023, primarily related to amendments to the Credit Agreement.
-Amortization based on the straight-line method over the terms of the 10.000% Senior Notes, 10.625% Senior Notes and the Credit Agreement which approximates the effective interest method was \$2.7 million and \$645,000 during the three months ended March 31, 2023 and 2022, respectively.
-In addition, the Company realized \$34.8 million in original issuer discounts on the issuance of its 10.000% Senior Notes and 10.625% Senior Notes that is being amortized over the life of the notes which approximates the effective interest method and was \$4.3 million and \$893,000 during the three months ended March 31, 2023 and 2022, respectively.
-As of March 31, 2023 and December 31, 2022, the net debt issuance costs and discount are netted against the outstanding current portion of long-term debt and long-term debt on the accompanying consolidated balance sheets in accordance with GAAP.
+The Company has paid a total of \$20.4 million in debt issuance costs, \$672,000of which was incurred during the six months ended June 30, 2023 primarily related to amendments to the Credit Agreement.
+Amortization based on the straight-line method over the terms of the Credit Agreement, 10.000% Senior Notes and 10.625% Senior Notes which approximates the effective interest method was \$5.7 million and \$1.8 million during the six months ended June 30, 2023 and 2022, respectively.
+In addition, the Company realized a total of \$34.8 million in original issuer discounts on the issuance of its 10.000% Senior Notes and 10.625% Senior Notes that is being amortized over the life of the notes which approximates the effective interest method and was \$8.6 million and \$2.7 million during the six months ended June 30, 2023 and 2022, respectively.
+As of June 30, 2023 and December 31, 2022, the net debt issuance costs and discounts are netted against the outstanding current portion of long-term debt and long-term debt on the accompanying consolidated balance sheets in accordance with GAAP.
+In addition to the amounts discussed above, there is also \$727,000 included in current assets related to the ongoing efforts to refinance the Company's debt that will be considered debt issuance costs once completed or written off to expense if refinancing efforts are not successful.